What to Expect on Your Cruise Embarkation Day

-If this is your first cruise, you’re probably wondering what to expect on your cruise embarkation day.
-You may even be wondering, what is an Embarkation Day?
-Cruising definitely has its own lingo and it simply means, the first day of your cruise.
+If this is your first cruise, or even if you’ve cruised before, you’re probably wondering what to expect on your cruise embarkation day.
+There have been a few changes as cruises have restarted, and this is especially true for the first day of your cruise.

 This post contains affiliate links which means if you click and buy that I may make a commission, at no cost to you.
 Please see my disclosure policy for details.

 As an Amazon Associate I earn from qualifying purchases.

 25 Tips for a Perfect Cruise Embarkation Day